 Source: Food and Beverage Manufacturers Updated ERP to Ensure Quality and Compliance

-Become a data-driven food and drink manufacturer
+Become a data-driven food and beverage manufacturer

 It’s always been the way that good products and operational efficiency were incredibly important but a critical differentiator will be taking advantage of data to hold and to win that edge over the competition.